AnkurKumarShukla/NLP-spam-detector/README.md

 # NLP-spam-detector
-## Click Here https://spam-detector-ankur.herokuapp.com/ to redirect to website where it is hosted
+## Click Here https://spam-detector-ankur.herokuapp.com/ to redirect to website where it is hosted  (not working as free tier over)

 ### Natural Language Processimg
 **Approach** - I have data of some text msg .
 Some are spam and some are not .
 After cleaning and other preprocessing , i saparate out spam and non - spam msg .